malahx/QuickMods/QuickSearch/README.md

 #### Changelog

+3.2.1.1
+	Commented out a line which was spamming the log for one person

 3.2.1
 	Added secondary sort by name for when count or date are equal Added support for the ToolbarControler